Jsamuda25/Whisper/README.md

 # Whisper - IDS

 This is a network intrusion detection system built using Scapy in Python.

+Current capabilities:
-It captures packets from the network and prints a summary of each packet.
+- Captures packets from the network and prints a summary of each packet.
+- Identifies potentially threatening port scans.
+- Identifies potential denail of service attacks based the volume and frequency of certain requests.

 ## Setup